stafwag/blog/_posts/2023-06-23-ansible-role-qemu_img_cloud_localds_released.md

 excerpt_separator: <!--more-->
 ---

-Time again to make some releases of 2 the ansible roles I maintain.
+Time again to make some releases of 2 of the ansible roles I maintain.

 This time none of the commits are created by me :-)